Adamocho/OverTheWire-Wargames/Leviathan/Walkthrough.md

     password: sex
 $ whoami
     leviathan2
+$ cat /etc/leviathan_pass/leviathan2
+    ougahZi8Ta
 ```

 So that's it!
 We are now leviathan2!
-I'm afraid that there is no /etc/leviathan_pass/ folder like in the Bandit Wargame.
+The password is `ougahZi8Ta`